David Einhorn Has Been Busy Buying Apple

 With hedge around him making cuts in the company, David Einhorn’s Greenlight Capital .

-Einhorn said he instead wants Apple to start issuing perpetual preferred stock with a 4 percent yield.
+Einhorn said he instead wants to start issuing perpetual preferred stock with a 4 percent yield.
 While the company responded by saying it would consider this part of his recommendation, it has pledged to fight his opposition to the proxy proposal.

-Apple’s shares took a massive stumble last quarter, falling more than 20 percent as concerns about the company’s slowing growth rate, lowering margins, and increased competition rose.
+Apple’s took a massive stumble last quarter, falling more than 20 percent as concerns about the company’s slowing growth rate, lowering margins, and increased competition rose.
 The stock is down an additional 12 percent so far this year.
 There have been reports of several hedge funds, including Leon Cooperman’s Omega Advisors, Thomas Steyer’s Farallon Capital, and Barry Rosenstein’s Jana Partners, cutting down their Apple holdings by large percentages.

 However, Greenlight, which has owned Apple shares since 2010, raised its holdings in the company by 46 percent to 1.6 million shares, including those 275,000 call options, regulatory filings showed.
 Einhorn spoke with Apple chief executive Tim Cook and finance chief Peter Oppenheimer about increasing returns to investors before filing the lawsuit.